insarlab/MintPy/docs/CONTRIBUTING.md

 #### 2. Develop your contribution: ####

-+ **Open an [issue](https://github.com/insarlab/MintPy/issues) first** if you want plan to introduce a new feature or to change funcationality, we may have easier ways to help you implement it.
++ **Open an [issue](https://github.com/insarlab/MintPy/issues) first** if you plan to introduce a new feature or to change funcationality, we may have easier ways to help you implement it.
 If there is already an issue that matches your idea, leave a comment there instead to let us know what you plan to do.
 For bug fixes, documentation updates, etc., this is generally not necessary.

 + Pull the latest changes from upstream: